suffolklibraries/lgc/content/collections/events/youth-mural-painting-13-05.md

     content:
       -
         type: text
-        text: 'Youth Mural Painting takes place on The Waterfront.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are car parks close to the event either by the student dorms or at St Peters Dock car park.'
+        text: 'Youth Mural Painting takes place on The Waterfront.
+There are car parks close to the event either by the student dorms or at St Peters Dock car park.'
   -
     type: heading
     attrs: